AlexUserForVA/AudioTagger/README.md

 ```

 ### REST interface
 In order to guarantee independence of programming languages, all output can be accessed by calling URL endpoints.
-Spectrograms and predictions are supplied in two versions:
-* Live: Returns the most current computations.
-* Queued: Returns the last not yet consumed predictions and spectrograms.

 #### Get current spectrogram
 |  |  |